11 Tested Ways to Speed Up your WooCommerce Store

 Away product detail page design inspiration

-The “personalize it” button opens up into a separate page that allows customers to personalize their luggage tag using any three letters of their choice—this is helpful because it allows the shopper to add the product in combination with the tag.
+A separate personalization page that keeps the experience clutter-free—it allows customers to personalize their luggage tag using any three letters of their choice.

-So when creating your product page, take into account:
+When creating your product page layout design, take into account:

 That’s only a start.